Migueg04/DCA-Proyect/Readme.md

 # The following development dependencies will be used:

-°`husky`: It is used to automate tasks such as running `lint` before a commit °`TypeScript`: JS extension that helps detect errors and create better code °`eslint`: to maintain clean and consistent code °`webpack-cli`: Allows you to run and configure Webpack °`webpack-dev-server`: Facilitate the development flow, reload changes without refreshing the page °`ts-loader`: Compile TypeScript to JavaScript using `tsc`
+°`husky`: It is used to automate tasks such as running `lint` before a commit.
+°`TypeScript`: JS extension that helps detect errors and create better code.
+°`eslint`: to maintain clean and consistent code.
+°`webpack-cli`: Allows you to run and configure Webpack.
+°`webpack-dev-server`: Facilitate the development flow, reload changes without refreshing the page.
+°`ts-loader`: Compile TypeScript to JavaScript using `tsc`.